xsgeng/lambdapic/docs/source/introduction.rst

 λPIC is a powerful and flexible framework that empowers users perform any kind of diagnostics/modifications to the simulation without the constraints of interface provided by PIC frameworks.

-Callback is a function that is called at specific stage during the simulation, with the :code:`Simulation` itself as argument.
+Callback is a function that is called at specific stage during the simulation, with the :any:`Simulation` itself as argument.
 It allows reading/writing simulation data during runtime.
 You can:

 - Perform arbitrary diagnostics/outputs